gxercavins/dataflow-samples/README.md

 * **Dynamic destinations (Java)**: write dynamically to different BigQuery tables according to the schema of the processed record.
 * **Normalize values (Python)**: normalize all PCollection values after calculating the maximum and minimum per each key.

+In addition, the `utils` folder contains simple Dataflow snippets.

 ## License

 These examples are provided under the Apache License 2.0.